What Your Company's 409A Valuation Means for Your Options

 What every option holder needs to know

-What a 409A Valuation Actually Determines for Employees
+What Does a 409A Valuation Actually Determine for Employees?

 The “409A” in the name refers to Section 409A of the Internal Revenue Code, enacted in 2004.
 This section of the tax code governs deferred compensation — and stock options are a form of deferred compensation.
 Congress enacted Section 409A after the Enron and WorldCom scandals, where executives used deferred compensation arrangements to shelter income from taxes and creditors.